 The reason we seek senior management approval is to allow for appropriate internal advocacy and, to a lesser extent, to ensure we do not receive competing nominations from the same institution or project.
 A senior manager may be anyone within your organization's management team, in a position more senior than your own.
 The letter could be a scanned copy of referral or an email - as long as the senior manager in question is made aware of your work and is happy to support it.
+In the case of the 20th Anniversary Award, nominations should be supported at senior management level within the nominees' institutions, demonstrated by letters of support where possible or by another relevant testimonial if not.

-The judges have been very clear in welcoming all kinds of applications, including personal contributions undertaken outside of an institutional framework.
-Therefore, the absence of a letter of support should not become a barrier to submission e.g. in the case that the project was undertaken in a personal capacity, with no institutional affiliation.
+The Judges have been very clear in welcoming all kinds of applications, including personal contributions undertaken outside of an institutional framework.
+Therefore, the absence of a letter of support should not become a barrier to submission e.g., in the case that the project was undertaken in a personal capacity, with no institutional affiliation.

-Please use the offline form DPA20B for a checklist of items you will need to enter the awards and come to the online submission form with all of the information you need prepared, and to hand.
+Please use the offline form DPA22B for a checklist of items you will need to enter the awards and come to the online submission form with all the information you need prepared, and to hand.

-Please submit nominations using the online submission form by 0900 (BST/CET) on 10th August 2020.
+Please submit nominations using the online submission form by 0800 (UTC), Monday 25th April 2022.